Intera/redmine_time_logging_app/readme.md

 * open issue/project button
 * a click into an empty search field suggests issues recently changed by the user
 * a click on the logged hours or activity opens the redmine time entry view for the issue or project
-* link to an overview page that lists the total hours per day
+* link to an overview page that lists the total hours per day, week and year with percentages per project
 * easily translatable. currently included languages are: de, en, ja
-* tested with redmine 4 and 3
+* tested with redmine 5 and 4

-# browser support
-the plugin does not work with internet explorer.
+* stopwatch timer

 # installation
 ## download